Front Office Staff

 Kaid enjoys spending the offseason with his wife Kortney, and their two dogs, Enzo and Pebbles.

-Todd is entering his tenth season with the Grasshoppers.
+Todd is entering his 11th season with the Grasshoppers.
 A native of Van Meter, Iowa, Todd graduated from the Iowa State University - College of Business with a degree in Marketing.

 As a Sales Associate, he coordinates season tickets and sponsorships, as well as organizes corporate events, church outings, and family celebrations.